Finding yourself or a loved in need of a detox center can be daunting.

 How to choose the right detox center may be a quandary.
 What do I look for?
 Can I afford the center?
 Is it required that I stay there?
 Do the individuals on staff have the right credentials?
-This can be overwhelming, to say the least.
+This process can be overwhelming, to say the least.

 Research is key to the process.

 Background information will give you the foundation you need to feel secure in this life-changing decision.
 A good place to start is by determining what type of treatment is needed.
 Medical detox is not to be taken lightly.
 Medical detox centers will offer a myriad of services to meet your needs and usually require a residential stay.
-This will ensure that overseeing the physical aspect of detox is monitored and handled correctly.
-This is often the first step in the process of recovery.
+This will ensure that the physical aspect of detox is monitored and handled correctly.
+Detox is often the first step in the process of recovery.

 Financial obligations are also important.